-The accompanying Consolidated Statement of Financial Condition includes the accounts of Edward D. Jones & Co., L.P. ("Edward Jones") and all whollyowned subsidiaries (collectively, the "Partnership").
-The financial position of the Partnership's subsidiaries in Canada as of November 30, 2022 is included in the Partnership's Consolidated Statement of Financial Condition because of the timing of the Partnership's financial reporting process.
-The Jones Financial Companies, L.L.L.P. ("JFC") directly and indirectly owns 100% of the capital in the Partnership.
-JFC is the sole limited partner of Edward Jones.
+Edward D. Jones & Co., L.P., a registered broker-dealer and investment adviser in the United States ("U.S."), and its subsidiaries are collectively known as "Edward Jones".
+The Jones Financial Companies, L.L.L.P ("JFC") is the sole limited partner of Edward Jones and directly and indirectly owns 100% of its capital.
 JFC's wholly-owned subsidiary, JFC Holding Company, Inc., owns 100% of EDJ Holding Company, Inc. ("EDH") which is the sole general partner of Edward Jones.
+The financial position of Edward Jones as of December 31, 2023 is included in the Consolidated Statement of Financial Condition.

-Edward Jones is a registered broker-dealer and investment adviser in the United States ("U.S.") and one of the Partnership's subsidiaries, Edward Jones (an Ontario limited partnership) ("EJ Canada"), is a registered broker-dealer in Canada.
-Through these entities, the Partnership primarily serves individual investors in the U.S. and Canada.
-The Partnership is a retail brokerage business and primarily derives revenues from fees for providing investment advisory and other account services to its clients, fees for assets held by clients and commissions for the distribution of mutual fund shares and insurance products and the purchase or sale of securities.
-The Partnership conducts business throughout the U.S. and Canada with its clients, various brokers, dealers, clearing organizations, depositories and banks.
+Edward Jones primarily serves individual investors in the U.S as a retail brokerage business.
+Edward Jones derives revenues from fees for providing investment advisory and other account services to its clients, fees for assets held by clients and commissions for the distribution of mutual fund shares and insurance products and the purchase or sale of securities.
+Edward Jones conducts business throughout the U.S. with its clients, various brokers, dealers, clearing organizations, depositories and banks.